Invest in Your Future with The Malta Permanent Residence Programme

 Whole-Family Coverage:

-Spouses, dependent children, parents, and grandparents can all be included in one application.
+Spouses, unmarried children up to 28, and financially dependent parents or grandparents can all be included in one application.

 Investment Requirements